 systems.

-, which all other build
+From the foundational gnu-build-system, which all other build

 systems inherit from to one degree or another, to language specific

-ones like cargo-build-system
+ones like cargo-build-system for Rust, dune-build-system for

-, etc., to build script generators like
+OCaml, python-build-system, etc., to build script generators like

-meson-build-system
+meson-build-system and cmake-build-system.

 Note that in addition to representing the build procedure to be used,

-field also implicitly specify dependencies of said
+the build-system field also implicitly specify dependencies of said

 build procedure.
 Thus it is unnecessary to manually specify these build

-dependencies as native-inputs
+dependencies as native-inputs.

 The following snippet shows the first build procedure that was

-successful in installing the love-nuklear
+successful in installing the love-nuklear package:

 (build-system cmake-build-system)